 From Alexis Kletjian

 Award-winning jewelry designer Alexis Kletjian spent her childhood learning the art of crafting fine jewelry in her parents’ shop in the Boston Jewelers’ Building.
 Sorting gems and playing with tools gave her hands-on experience at an early age and was the first step in a creative journey that led her first to a career in fashion, but ultimately compelled her to return to her roots.
-Today her collection spans a range of jewelry categories but her engagement rings and elegant-meets-edgy wedding bands are particularly strong, showcasing expertly hand-picked gems from the smallest accent diamond to exotic stones like phenakite, the star of the style shown above.
-It’s an exotic, colorless stone from the beryl family (emerald and topaz are sister minerals) with a not-too-shabby Mohs scale hardness of 7.5 to 8.
+Today her collection spans a range of jewelry categories but her engagement rings and elegant-meets-edgy wedding bands are particularly strong, showcasing expertly hand-picked gems from the smallest accent diamond to unfamiliar stones like phenakite, the star of the style shown above.
+It’s an elegant, colorless stone from the beryl family (emerald and topaz are sister minerals) with a not-too-shabby Mohs scale hardness of 7.5 to 8.
 Says the designer, “I believe that a piece of jewelry…can be an empowering style statement as well as a physical connection to our memories and to those we love.”Continue to 2 of 16 below.

 02 of 16